felipejazz/visualizing-sorting-algorithms/README.md

 ## Building

-Use CMake to build the project:
+Use CMake to build and run the project:

 ```bash

 mkdir build
 cd build

 cmake ..

 make
 ./SortingVisualizer